shayan-taheri/sqlinstaller/README.md

 * /FileTypes| /f - A comma separated list of the name and order of file types used during execution (e.g. /f="Table,View,StoredProcedure")
 * /NoPrompt | /nop - Do not prompt for upgrade
 * /Options | /o - Runtime options (see configuration file reference below for values) (e.g. /o="Retry,Verbose")
-* /Provider | /p - The data provider to use (SqlServer,Oracle,PostGres,DB2,FireBird,MySQL,SQLite,Teradata) (e.g. /p=Oracle)
+* /Provider | /p - The data provider to use (SqlServer,Oracle,PostGres,FireBird,MySQL,SQLite,Teradata) (e.g. /p=Oracle)
 * /ScriptExtension | /ext - The extension to use for the SQL scripts (defaults to sql) (e.g. /ext=txt)
 * /UpgradePath | /upg - The relative path to the directory containing the upgrade scripts (e.g. /upg="..\Upgrade")
 * /WriteConfig | /w - Writes the configuration values to the XML file